fusiled/outlook-addin-setselecteddatasync-test-bug/README.md

 Outlook on Mac Version 16.45 (20120702)
 MacOS Big Sur Version 11.0.1

+This repository has been forked from [Office Addin Tamplate](https://github.com/OfficeDev/Office-Addin-TaskPane) with a small modification to demonstrate the issue.

 This repository contains the source code used by the [Yo Office generator](https://github.com/OfficeDev/generator-office) when you create a new Office Add-in that appears in the task pane.
 You can also use this repository as a sample to base your own project from if you choose not to use the generator.